 The outbreak of the Second World War would directly affect the citizens of Dijon throughout the conflict.
 The city was taken by Nazi Germany in 1940, who occupied Dijon until 1944 when the French resistance and army managed to liberate the city and drive the Nazis out of Burgundy.
 In the aftermath, many growers in the Côte d’Or returned home to find their land in a poor state.
 Unfortunately, they overcompensated with a program of extreme fertilization that lasted for decades and caused high yields and the wines’ reputation to fall.
 Thankfully, a new, younger firmament has restored Burgundy’s reputation fully, and now the finest wines are in high demand and short supply.

-Today, Dijon is a confident, lively and cosmopolitan city, with a surprising amount of cultural attractions and nightlife considering its relatively small size.
+Today, Dijon is a confident, lively, and cosmopolitan city, with a surprising amount of cultural attractions and nightlife considering its relatively small size.
 It seduces all who visit, not least because traffic is severely restricted within the historic center, and so Dijon retains a relaxed, proud air.
-It is simply one of France’s most splendid and appealing cities, filled with the great palaces of the old Burgundian aristocracy.
-So if you love great food, lively nightlife and fine wines on tap, you will love Dijon!
+It is simply one of France’s most splendid and appealing cities, filled with the grand palaces of the old Burgundian aristocracy.
+So if you love great food, lively nightlife, and fine wines on tap, you will love Dijon!

 Gastronomy & Wine

 Every year, Dijon plays host to one of France’s most important and lively food festivals.
 The gastronomic fair attracts hundreds of thousands of visitors and draws guests from across France and beyond, in search of the finer things in life.
 As Dijon marks the start of the famous Côte d’Or region, great food and restaurants are understandably in abundant supply.
 For starters, it’s the home of the famous Dijon mustard and the liquor, crème de cassis.
 Foodies must make a pilgrimage to the city’s fantastic food market, housed inside a glass and steel design masterpiece, created by Gustave Eiffel of the Eiffel Tower fame.